 The consequence of doing something to someone against their will can be really damaging to their mental health, even if it was not intended.
-Bondage is about trust, and all partners have to set boundaries and respect them.
+Bondage is about trust, and all partners have to set boundaries and respect them to maintain that trust.

 Communication is the very foundation of BDSM play.
-No matter how much we try, there will always be a moment where we wanted to say something, and we said something a little different, and the other person heard something else, and they end understanding something completely different from what was meant in the first place.
+No matter how much we try, there will always be a moment where we wanted to say something, and we said something a little different.
+The other person heard something else, and they end understanding something completely different from what was meant in the first place.
 We have to constantly work to prevent miscommunication and be prepared to minimize the impact when it happens.

-- Favor simple words and simple sentence structure.
-There is nothing like a triple negative to confuse everyone.
-Remember that somebody nervous, in distress or going through intense mental or physical stimuli will have less brain power to understand what you mean.
+- Favour simple words and simple sentence structures.
+There is nothing like a triple-negative to confuse everyone.
+Remember that someone nervous, in distress or going through intense mental or physical stimuli will have less brainpower to understand what you mean.

 - Health conditions

-- Disclose any physical condition relevant to the play like recent injuries, loose joints, flexibility issues, allergies, blood pressure issues, diabetes, asthma or that muscle that feels stiff.
+- Disclose any physical conditions relevant to the play like recent injuries, loose joints, flexibility issues, allergies, blood pressure issues, diabetes, asthma or that muscle that feels stiff.

 - How are you feeling today?
 Any soreness that could impact play?